 These two species are quite similar so both are presented together.
 The common names "Woodbine" and "Virginia Creeper" have been applied to both of these species.
-To differentiate, P. vitacea, commonly referred to today as "Woodbine" should be called 'Grape Woodbine' and P. quinquefolia referred to as 'Virginia Creeper'.
-USDA follows this convention, the U of M Herbarium uses those names first but also lists the alternate name, and then MN DNR reverses the names leading to confusion.
+To differentiate, P. vitacea, commonly referred to today as "Woodbine" should be called 'Grape Woodbine' and P. quinquefolia referred to as 'Virginia Creeper.'
+Flora of North America, USDA and the U of M Herbarium follow this convention as does now the MN DNR on their plant survey list.

 Leaves: Both have alternate palmately divided leaves with 5 coarsely toothed leaflets radiating from a common point, with long grooved leaf stalks.
 The leaflets have pointed tips and wedge shaped bases.
 Those of P. quinquefolia (Virginia Creeper) are dull green on top and those of P. vitacea tend to be more shiny on top.

-Inflorescence: The inflorescence of P. quinquefolia is branched cluster, usually longer than wide, that has a distinct central axis.
+Inflorescence: The inflorescence of P. quinquefolia is a divergently branched cluster, usually longer than wide, that has a distinct central axis.
 P. vitacea is dichotomous, that is, branched into two somewhat equal forks, sometimes 3, without a distinct central axis and usually wider than long.
 Both have inconspicuous greenish flowers but P. quinquefolia will have 50 to 150 flowers in a cluster and P. vitacea has considerably fewer - 10 to 60.
 Both appear on the current years growth opposite the leaves.

-Flowers are small, 1/4 inch across with 5 stamens with yellow anthers extending beyond the 5 yellowish-green reflexed petals which have a triangular shape.
+Flowers are bisexual, small, 1/4 inch across with 5 stamens with yellow anthers extending beyond the 5 yellowish-green reflexed petals which have a triangular shape.
 The calyx is cup-shaped with lobes (sepals) shallow and barely noticeable.
 The style is short and conical shaped.
 There is usually a nectary at the base of the ovary, from which rise the stamens.

 Fruits: Flowers mature to a bluish-black berry resembling a small wild grape, that contains one to four seeds; light brown from P. vitacea (Grape Woodbine) and dark brown from P. quinquefolia (Virginia Creeper); fruits hang on reddish stalks.
-Both will grow in lightly shaded areas but more often in full sun, and the leaves of both have a nice red fall color.
+Woodbine berries are larger - 8 to 12 mm, while Creeper berries are 5 to 8 mm.

 Names: The genus name Parthenocissus, is a contrived derivation from two Greek words - parthenos, referring to 'virgin' and kissos, referring to 'ivy' and somehow then attached to Elizabeth, the virgin queen of England (after whom the state of Virginia was named) and carried forward in the common name of Virginia Creeper.
 "Quinquefolia" is Latin for five leaves, referring to the 5 leaflets of the leaf.
 "Vitacea" is Latin for vine-like.
 Older names for P. quinquefolia are P. inserta, and Psedera quinquefolia.

-Below: 1st photo - The flower panicle of Grape Woodbine with its distinct branching into 2 (sometimes 3) stems.
-2nd photo - The flowers are the same in both species (Grape Woodbine shown): 5 stamens with yellow anthers, 5 greenish-yellow petals that reflex with age, and erect pistil with one style.
+Below: Grape Woodbine - 1st photo - The flower panicle of Grape Woodbine with its distinct branching into 2 (sometimes 3) stems.
+2nd photo - The flowers are the same in both species (Grape Woodbine shown): 5 stamens with yellow anthers, 5 greenish-yellow petals that reflex with age, and erect pistil with one short conical style.

 Below: Leaf examples of Virginia Creeper.